The best independent guide to Central Portugal

 The map below shows the location of the hotels and rental rooms in Tomar.
 If you adjust it to your holiday dates it will display current prices and availability.

 The best sight of Tomar is the Charola church at the heart of the Convento de Cristo.
 This unique circular church followed the design style of the great temples in Jerusalem and the interior is decorated with some of Portugal’s finest sacred art.

 The beautiful interior of the Charola, decorated with 16th-century religious art

-This incredibly niche museum has been beautifully curated to reflect the values and changing interests of the world’s smokers from 1890 to the 1980s; spanning over 125 countries.
-The box artwork is so varied; certain box sets celebrate the achievements of countries, while other sets are humorous, and some controversial.
+This incredibly niche museum has been beautifully curated to reflect the values and changing interests of the world’s smokers from 1890 to the 1980s, spanning over 125 countries.
+The box artwork is so varied; certain box sets celebrate the achievements of countries, while other sets are humorous and sometimes controversial.

 Matchboxes from the 1950s depicting Portuguese characters from the different regions

 Tomar was established as the religious centre for the Knights Templar by the Grand Master Gualdim Pais in 1160.
 The lands surrounding Tomar and Santarem were gifted to Pais by King Afonso Henriques for his services during the Battle of Ourique, in which the Christian Crusaders defeated the North African Moors.